Eyelashes: Protector of Eyes

 Like all human hair, eyelashes are made of 85% proteins, primarily keratin and melanin.
-Water makes up 7 % of human hair and 3 percent is composed of lipids.
-The keratin is made up of eighteen amino acids, 7 percent water, and low concentrations of trace minerals (e.g., iron, zinc, copper).
+Water makes up 7% of human hair and 3% is composed of lipids.
+The keratin is made up of eighteen amino acids, 7% water, and small concentrations of trace minerals (e.g., iron, zinc, copper).